I see that there are so many Liaison insurance plans. They all look very similar. What is the difference?

-Q: Is there any difference in terms of quality, customer service, PPO network or handling the claims?
+Is there any difference in terms of quality, customer service, PPO network or handling the claims?

 No, there is no difference.
 They are all from the same plan administrator and participate in the same PPO networks.
 The major differences are what you see clearly on our web site in features and price.

-Q: When I look at the names of different Liaison plans, they seem to suggest that the coverage area would be different in different plans.
+When I look at the names of different Liaison plans, they seem to suggest that the coverage area would be different in different plans.
 Is that true?

-Q: In the above FAQ, you claim that there is no difference.
+In the above FAQ, you claim that there is no difference.
 But there must be some difference that you don't know.
-Otherwise, why would there be two different plans?
+Otherwise, why would there be different plans?
 Can you find out for sure and tell me the difference?

-Q: If there multiple plans that are exactly the same, why do you offer such duplicate plans?
+If there multiple plans that are exactly the same, why do you offer such duplicate plans?
 It is very confusing to me.

 While we understand your feelings, we offer them simply because they exist in the market and we offer all major plans from all major companies.
 Even though for a given situation, two plans may be the same, but they are not the same for all situations.
 Moreover, if we didn't offer a particular plan, but a competitor did, customers would claim why we don't offer that particular plan.

-Seven Corners offers several programs from multiple insurance underwriters.
+Seven Corners offers several plans from multiple insurance underwriters.
 Essentially they are all very similar.
 Each insurance underwriter has their own regulations and underwriting guidelines.
 The benefit to offering plans from multiple underwriters is the ability to modify plans according to market trends, etc.